immutable/imx-core-sdk-golang/README.md

 </div>

 ---
-**The Golang SDK Interface is under active development and hasn't hit v1.0 yet.**
+**The Golang SDK interface is under active development and hasn't hit v1.0 yet.**

 Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.

 ---
 # Immutable Core SDK Golang

-The Immutable Core SDK Golang provides convenient access to the Immutable API's and Ethereum contract methods for applications written on the Immutable X platform.
+The Immutable Core SDK Golang provides convenient access to the Immutable X API and Ethereum contract methods for applications written on the Immutable X platform.

-Currently, our SDK supports interactions with our application-specific rollup based on StarkWare's StarkEx.
-In the future, we'll be adding StarkNet support across our platform.
+Currently, our SDK supports interactions with our application-specific rollup based on StarkWare's [StarkEx](https://starkware.co/starkex/).
+In the future, we'll be adding [StarkNet](https://starknet.io/) support across our platform.

 ## Documentation

-See the [Developer guides](https://docs.x.immutable.com) for information on building on Immutable X.
+See the [developer docs](https://docs.x.immutable.com) for information on building on Immutable X.

-See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.
+See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our APIs.

 ## Installation

-TODO: revisit after package deployment
+[//]: # (TODO: Revisit after package deployment)

 ```sh
 go get immutable.com/imx-core-sdk-golang